-Just as computing power moved to decentralized networks of computers, storage technology has also evolved from host-centric direct-attached storage to network-centric storage area networks (SANs).
-One of the great challenges facing the storage industry has been how to provide reliable and manageable service over a network of inexpensive storage systems.
+Just as computing power moved to decentralized networks of computers, storage technology has also evolved from host-centric direct-attached storage to network-centric Storage Area Networks (SANs).
+One of the great challenges facing the storage industry has been to provide reliable and manageable service over a network of inexpensive storage systems.

-In today’s SANs, Fibre Channel (FC) — featuring high bandwidth, low latency and advanced flow control for burst storage transfers — is the most popular method for connecting storage devices to networked clients.
-Fibre Channel (FC) does have some drawbacks, including:
+In today’s SANs, FC — featuring high bandwidth, low latency and advanced flow control for burst storage transfers — is the most popular method for connecting storage devices to networked clients.
+It does have some drawbacks, including:

-Each of these disadvantages ultimately adds to Fibre Channel (FC)’s excessive total cost of ownership.
-To overcome the problems with Fibre Channel (FC), the storage industry recently developed iSCSI, a new technology which allows a storage network to be built based on the popular TCP/IP protocol and Ethernet.
-The iSCSI (iSCSI offload) technology features the following benefits:
+Each of these disadvantages ultimately adds to the excessive total cost of ownership.
+To overcome the problems, the storage industry recently developed iSCSI, a new technology which allows a storage network to be built based on the popular TCP/IP protocol and Ethernet.
+The technology features the following benefits:

-Chelsio Communications, a leading provider of 10Gb Ethernet (10GbE) Unified Wire Adapters and ASICs, today announced the availability of the first set of 40Gb Ethernet (40GbE) network adapters based on the fifth generation of its hyper‐virtualized unified wire Terminator ASIC architecture.
+Chelsio Communications, a leading provider of 10Gb Ethernet (10GbE) Unified Wire Adapters and ASICs, today announced the availability of the first set of 40Gb Ethernet (40GbE) network adapters based on the fifth generation of its hyper‐virtualized Terminator ASIC architecture.
 The Terminator 5 (T5) powered adapters are the industry’s highest performance Ethernet interfaces, delivering wire speed bandwidth, ultra low latency and high message processing capacity.
-With a comprehensive suite of offloaded storage, compute and networking protocols – including RDMA, TCP/IP, UDP/IP, iSCSI and FCoE with T10‐DIX – Terminator 5 (T5) enables network convergence and provides unprecedented performance in virtualized environments, while dramatically increasing host system efficiency and lowering communications overhead.
+With a comprehensive suite of offloaded storage, compute and networking protocols – including RDMA, TCP/IP, UDP/IP, iSCSI and FCoE with T10‐DIX – these adapters enable network convergence and provide unprecedented performance in virtualized environments, while dramatically increasing host system efficiency and lowering communications overhead.

-Chelsio Communications, a leading provider of High Speed Ethernet Unified Wire adapters and ASICs, today announced it is demonstrating this week at SNW Spring the industry’s first 40G offloaded iSCSI performance on its Terminator 5 (T5) ASIC, targeted at next generation Storage Area Networks (SANs).
-Read More…
+Chelsio Communications, a leading provider of High Speed Ethernet Unified Wire adapters and ASICs, will be demonstrating industry’s first 40G offloaded iSCSI performance on its Terminator 5 (T5) ASIC, targeted at next generation Storage Area Networks (SANs), this week at SNW Spring, 2013.